YouCanCallMeDustin/get-sober-spokane/CHAT-QUICK-START.md

 ## 🆘 Need Help?

 - Check the browser console for errors
-- Review server logs in `logs/chat-server.log`
+- Review server logs in the console output
 - Read the comprehensive setup guide
 - Contact the development team